certat/intelmq-docker/DEVELOP-GUIDE.md

 When you do this:

-* Yours bots and REQUERIMENTS will be installed
+* Yours bots REQUERIMENTS.txt and the bots will be installed